arthurmf/Data_Engineering_Assessment_A/README.md

 Build an Extract, Transform, Load (ETL) pipeline that will take this data and move it into a production-ready database that can be easily queried to answer questions for the business.

+Additionally, the infrastructure required for hosting and managing the ETL pipeline, including networking and storage, will be provisioned using Terraform.

 ---

 ## **Requirements**